 At each reporting date, the management analyses the movements in the values of assets and liabilities which are required to be remeasured or re-assessed as per the Company's accounting policies.
-For this analysis, the management verifies the major inputs applied in the latest valuation by agreeing the information in the
+For this analysis, the management verifies the major inputs applied in the latest valuation by agreeing the information in the valuation computation to contracts and other relevant documents.

-The management, in conjunction with the Company's external valuers, also compares the change in the fair value of each asset and liability with relevant external
+The management, in conjunction with the Company's external valuers, also compares the change in the fair value of each asset and liability with relevant external sources to determine whether the change is reasonable.